uvarc/rc-website/content/userinfo/ivy-ddl.md

 ## Selecting Hardware Tiers

-Ivy DDL includes several tiers of hardware to choose from.
+Ivy DDL currently has a single hardware tier available.
+This tier is selected by default and currently is the only option available on Ivy DDL.

 <table class="table table-sm" style="width:50%;border:solid 1px #ccc;margin-left:4rem;">
   <thead class="thead-inverse">